algarv/Real-Time_Torque_Prediction_for_Adaptive_Exoskeleton_Control/README.md

                 - Run `roscore` and see if it works
             4. To check if workspace (h3_ws) with H3 package is compiled, see next section

-    3. Ubuntu Computer (Ubuntu 18 or 20, ROS Melodic or Noetic
+    3. Ubuntu Computer (Ubuntu 18.04 or 20.04 with ROS Melodic or Noetic, respectively)
         1. Follow this link: http://wiki.ros.org/Installation/Ubuntu
         2. On Step 2, select the noetic-ubuntu branch

-2. Download H3 Software #is this in the right spot/ should it be in the above section
+2. Download H3 Repository #is this in the right spot/ should it be in the above section

     1. Clone git repository: